COSMIIC-Inc/NOVA/64 Channel Recording Module/Design/Mechanical/README.md

 ## DESCRIPTION
 Contains mechanical design files for the 64 channel implantable enclosure.
 Assembly shown below.
 ![alt text](HIVEassembly.PNG?raw=true "HIVE 64 Channel Assembly")
-Each bal seal connectors in the implant header is a power/communication port to the COSMIIC network.
-Sensing channels are grouped into two sets of 32 channels with strain relief and can exit the HIVE module in either direction.
+Each bal seal connector in the implant header is a power/communication port to the COSMIIC system via network cable (4).
+Sensing leads exit the can via commercial 8 pin feedthroughs (covered by (2)) are grouped into two sets of 32 channels.
+Sensing leads can exit the HIVE module in either direction.
 The following parts are shared with the COSMIIC system or are commercial off the shelf parts:
 | Part | Quantity | Source  |
 | ------------- | -------------: | ----- |
 | 8 pin sensing feedthrough | 8 | Morgan Advanced Materials Part No. 270913 |